| Additional Resources Accessories |

 Reduces Strain on Arm, Elbow and Shoulder Muscles

 - Like a touchpad, PC-Trac Trackballs are stationary mousing devices.
 (Moving the ball with the fingers moves the cursor on the screen.)
 Limiting the repetitive movements of the arm and shoulder can greatly reduce the potential for injury and inflammation in these muscle groups.
-The housing of a trackball can also be angled in any direction, allowing the user to keep the elbow, wrist and hand in a straight line, and to limit ulnar and radial deviation.
-Learn More About Ulnar Deviation
+The housing of a trackball can also be angled in any direction, allowing one to keep the elbow, wrist and hand in a straight line, and to limit ulnar and radial deviation.
+Learn More About Ulnar Deviation.

 Reduces Strain on the Hand, Wrist and Arm

-- Trackballs effectively counter any tendency the user might have to grip the pointing device too hard.
+- Trackballs effectively counter any tendency their may be to grip the pointing device too hard.
 This often inadvertent static grip can cause pain and injury to the muscles and soft tissues in the back of the hand and in the wrist and forearm.
 Trackballs, by requiring a simple spinning motion accomplished with the fingers, eliminate static grip entirely.
-Learn More About Static Grip Force
+Learn More About Static Grip Force.

 Reduces Reach for Buttons

-- PC-Trac Trackballs have large oversized buttons surrounding the trackball, allowing users to use whichever finger minimizes reach and strain when pressing buttons.
-The available customizing software allows assignment of functions to whichever button the user desires.
+- PC-Trac Trackballs have large oversized buttons surrounding the trackball, letting one use whichever finger minimizes reach and strain when pressing buttons.
+The available customizing software allows assignment of functions to whichever button is desired.

 Hardwired Drag Lock Feature Reduces Finger Fatigue

-- The hard-wired drag-lock feature (the non-Pro versions of the PC-Trac) allows users to activate drag-lock by simply clicking on the middle button without having to hold down the button while dragging the selected item on the computer screen.
+- The hard-wired drag-lock feature (the non-Pro versions of the PC-Trac) allows activation of drag-lock by simply clicking on the middle button without having to hold down the button while dragging the selected item on the computer screen.
 This will simplify using applications that require significant click-and-drag actions.
-There is also a scroll-lock feature that allows users to horizontally and vertically scroll without having to hold down a button.
+There is also a scroll-lock feature that allows horizontal and vertical panning throughout a page without having to hold down a button.
 By not having to continually hold down the button while dragging with the mouse, finger fatigue can be greatly reduced.

 Enables Load Balancing Between Left and Right Hands

 - PC-Trac Trackballs feature an ambidextrous design and can be placed on the left or right side of the keyboard in the traditional desktop layout.
-They can also be used between the two modules of a separated keyboard, on the arm of a couch, or wherever else the user might find convenient and comfortable.
-The ability to distribute the workload as desired allows the user to reduce the strain on the muscles of the dominant side.
+They can also be used between the two modules of a separated keyboard, on the arm of a couch, or wherever else one might find convenient and comfortable.
+The ability to distribute the workload as desired can reduce the strain on the muscles of the dominant side.

 Large Diameter Weighted Ball

-- The 57 mm ball on the PC-Trac Trackballs is weighted to provide users with excellent response feedback.
-With the PC-Trac there is no "accidental" movement as users have exceptional control.
-The weighted ball also supports rapid movement which enables users to adjust cursor position with exceptional speed.
+- The 57 mm ball on the PC-Trac Trackballs is weighted to provide excellent response feedback.
+With the PC-Trac there is no "accidental" movement the ball has sufficient inertia to ensure exceptional control.
+The weighted ball also supports rapid movement which faciltates rapid adjustment of cursor position with exceptional speed.